Lucene Wisniewski

 Therapist

-As a counseling psychologist, Dr. Varkula believes in assisting clients in achieving wellness and balance across life domains.
-As part of building wellness, she has additional expertise in assisting individuals with career exploration and career transitions.
-She is a member of the American Psychological Association and the EMDR International Association.
+As a counseling psychologist, Dr. Varkula believes in assisting clients in achieving wellness across life domains.
+She has provided supervision, consultation, and professional training, especially on topics related to eating disorders, diversity, and complex trauma.
+She is a member of the American Psychological Association and the EMDR International Association (EMDRIA).